Scouting the Blogs

 Artist Pravin Mishra Files Defamation Lawsuit Against His Sexual Assault Accuser in India

-The #MeToo movement is changing our social awareness by spotlighting abusive behavior, that till now was protected by tradition, wealth and influence.
-As a consequence in the future those tempted by bad behavior will know they’ll be exposed for it sooner or later.
-At the same time we’ve also seen false accusations; we need wait how this plays out in court.
+#MeToo changes social awareness by spotlighting abusive behavior, till now protected by tradition, wealth and influence.
+As a consequence, in the future, those tempted by evil will know they’ll be exposed sooner or later.
+At the same time we’ve also seen false accusations; we need see how this plays out in.

 Art historian and critic Barbara Rose complains of ignorant and lazy artists whose thinking stops at the idea of putting a found object in a museum.
-Nor does it have to be a found object, an artist can be simply lazy or lack personal vision and do a bad job of anything.
+Nor does it have to be a found object, an artist can suffer a failure of vision or their best just isn’t good enough.

-Those who think this is art… suffer a metacognitive insensitivity… to the complex iterations of non-verbal languages that inform us of shades and subtleties, that tell us what is valuable and what is not.
+This work shows a metacognitive insensitivity to the complex iterations of non-verbal languages, that inform us of complexity, shades and subtleties, that tell us what’s good and what is not.

 Old School Tech

 I’m a painter.
 It doesn’t help that the auto-focus in my paintbrush is busted.
 I’ve also upgraded to colour corrective apps built directly into the canvas.
 Yes.
-It does make for a bulky battery pack on the back of the stretcher, but that’s the price of creativity.
-I’m now saving up for that paint which does the painting for you; it contains nano-particles that read your mind and find their correct place on the canvas.
+It does make for a battery pack on the back of the stretcher, but that’s the price of creativity.
+I’m now saving up for that paint which does the painting for you, contains nano-particles that find their correct place on the canvas.
 Basically all you have to do is pour the paint on the canvas and sign the finished product.
-That leaves the artist to concentrate on his or her vocation, which for the most part is marketing, hand shaking, networking.
+That leaves the artist to concentrate on their vocation, which for the most part is marketing, networking.
 It takes professional marketing to make an artist.